mebusy/notes/dev_notes/essenceOfCalculus.md

 ...menuend

+# Derivatives  df/dx

 <h2 id="5c6d0419bdcc965d881019d989ad6f1a"></h2>

-# chapter 1: Essense of Calculus
+## chapter 1: Essense of Calculus

 **The art of doing mathematics is finding that** ***special case*** **that contains all the germs of generality**.